Best upright vacuums of 2022

 If an upright vacuum has no on/off brush-roll function, then a brush roll with soft bristles will be gentler on your hardwood floors.
 A good one will have enough suction power to remove debris from those tiny crevices in the wood.
 One reason upright vacuums for hardwood floors are preferable to canister models is because there are no wheels to leave unsightly marks as the unit rolls around during the cleaning process.

-Best upright vacuum for hardwood floors: BISSELL 81L2W Hard Floor Expert Corded Stick Vacuum Cleaner
+Best upright vacuum for hardwood floors: BISSELL, 3061 Featherweight Cordless Stick Vacuum

 This stick vacuum is the best upright vacuum for hardwood floors, with the added bonus of being ultra-lightweight and easy to maneuver.
 It has swivel steering, which makes pushing it around practically effortless, and a bagless design means you won’t have to put too much energy into cleaning it out when it’s full.